The Origin of Celebrating Christmas in July

 Actual Christmas in July

 According to Day Finder, Christmas in July is a way to have some fun between Independence Day and Labor Day, a period. with no other special occasions.
 People living in the southern hemisphere experience cold weather during the summer months so they actually have their holiday observance during the seventh month of the year.
-The reason is so they can celebrate the joy of the holiday just like folks in the northern hemisphere.
+In Australia it’s often 90 degrees during Christmas.
+The reason there is a July observance is so they can celebrate the joy of the holiday just like folks in the northern hemisphere.
 Retailers, merchandisers, and Internet businesses use the time to capitalize upon and cash in on profits from sales.
-There are more television commercials, flyers in the mail and newspaper advertisements this year than
+There were more television commercials, flyers in the mail and newspaper advertisements in 2019 than usual.
+It will be interesting to find out what happens post pandemic in 2020;

 Wikipedia reports that in 1942, the Calvary Baptist Church located in Washintgon.D.C. had a Christmas in July celebration, complete with carols and a sermon entitled "Christmas Presents in July."
 The church had a repeat performance in 1943, and this time there was a Christmas tree decorated with donations.
 The money was used to kick-off fundraising for worldwide missions.
 This became an annual event, and in 1945, the Christmas in July service began being broadcast over a local radio station.
 I can just imagine people trying to pretend its cold and snowing, during the hottest time of year,